-Workforce Development Degree

-Program Description:

-This program prepares the student with the necessary knowledge and skills to gain employment as an engineering technician, field service technician, research and development technician, or production technician in the field of electronics and be able to advance to positions of increasing responsibility.
-This program will help the graduate prepare to take the examination to become a Certified Engineering Technician given by the Institute for Certification of Engineering Technicians.
-This program also allows incoming credit from approved Military Electronics Training Facilities.
+This program prepares the student with the necessary knowledge and skills to gain employment in the field of electronics and to be able to advance to a position of increasing responsibility in their career.
+Six different program options are available.

 Degree Awarded: Associate in Applied Science

-For more information, contact: Business, Information, and Engineering Technologies Division Northeast: 918-595-7439
+For more information, contact:

+Business, Information, and Engineering Technologies Division Northeast: 918-595-7439

 General Education Requirements Credit Hours: 20-22

-English 6 hours \ENGL 1113 Composition I and select one course from the following: \ENGL 1213 Composition II
+English 6 hours

+ENGL 1113 Composition I

+and select one course from the following:

+ENGL 1213 Composition II

-\\ENGL 2333 Technical/Professional Writing
+ENGL 2333 Technical/Professional Writing

 Mathematics 4-6 hours

-\MATH 1454 Technical Mathematics
+MATH 1454 Technical Mathematics

 or the following two courses: